HR Tip of the Week

 Pay required?
 Yes.
 The time employees spend in the yoga class must be paid because when supervisors make clear to all employees that their attendance is expected, and the supervisors schedule employees' time off to facilitate attendance, attendance is not truly voluntary.

-As part of its benefit program, an employer provides employees tuition assistance so that they can take various courses that do not necessarily relate to their current positions.
+As part of its benefits program, an employer provides employee tuition assistance so employees can take various courses that do not necessarily relate to their current positions.
 The program is strictly voluntary and classwork occurs outside of regular working hours.
 If an employee decides to participate, the employee does not perform any productive work during the course.

 Pay required?
 Pay for the hours spent attending the course would not generally be required because this program would meet all four criteria listed above, in that attendance is voluntary and outside regular working hours, the course is not directly related to the employee's current job, and no productive work is performed during the course.

 Whether the time non-exempt employees spend traveling is considered hours worked depends on the type of travel involved.
-The following examples address seven types of common travel scenarios and related FLSA pay requirements:
+The following examples address common travel scenarios and related FLSA pay requirements.

 An employee whose commute is usually 15 minutes each way is given a one-day assignment in another city.
 The employee's travel to the special assignment takes two hours each way.